Teaching English and Living in Chiang Mai, Thailand

 Mind your Manners

 Good manners, smiles, and compliments go a long way in Thailand—as does having a sense of humor.
 Thais love to laugh!
-Smile and laugh a lot, and don’t cause anyone to lose face.
+Smile, laugh a lot, and don't cause anyone to lose face.
 Many schools will want to see that you can entertain children primarily, so act like someone capable of holding your students' attention.

 Appearance Counts